Skip to Main Content

 - Databases – are online indexes that usually include abstracts for each primary or secondary resource, and may also include a digital copy of the resource.

-(Mary Woodley, CSUN Oviatt Library)
+(adapted from definitions posted by Mary Woodley, CSUN Oviatt Library)

 Primary vs. Secondary Sources (3:10)